-(e) Upon the filing of a timely motion for rehearing or a timely motion to extend time, the Commission Advising and Docket Management Division shall send separate ballots to each commissioner to determine whether they will consider the motion at an open meeting.
-Untimely motions shall not be balloted.
+(e) Upon the filing of a timely motion for rehearing or a timely motion to extend time, the Office of Policy and Docket Management must send separate ballots to each commissioner to determine whether they will consider the motion at an open meeting.
+Untimely motions will not be balloted.
 An affirmative vote by one commissioner is required for consideration of a motion for rehearing or a motion to extend time at an open meeting.
 If no commissioner votes to add a timely motion to extend time to an open meeting for consideration, the motion is overruled ten days after the motion is filed.

-(f) If the commission extends time to act on a motion for rehearing, the Commission Advising and Docket Management Division shall send separate ballots to each commissioner to determine whether they will consider the motion for rehearing at a subsequent open meeting.
+(f) If the commission extends time to act on a motion for rehearing, the Office of Policy and Docket Management send separate ballots to each commissioner to determine whether they will consider the motion for rehearing at a subsequent open meeting.
 An affirmative vote by one commissioner is required to place the motion for rehearing on an open meeting agenda.

-(g) A party that files a motion for rehearing or a reply to a motion for rehearing shall deliver a copy of the motion or reply to every other party in the case.
+(g) A party that files a motion for rehearing or a reply to a motion for rehearing must deliver a copy of the motion or reply to every other party in the case.

 §22.281.
 Initiation of Rulemaking.

 (a) Petition for Rulemaking.
-Any interested personmay petition the commission requesting the adoption of a new rule or the amendment of an existing rule.
+Any interested person, as defined by the APA, may petition the commission requesting the adoption of a new rule or the amendment of an existing rule.

-(1) The petition shall be in writing and shall include a brief explanation of the rule, the reason(s) the new or amended rule should be adopted, the statutory authority for such a rule or amendment, and complete proposed text for the rule.
-The proposed text for the rule shall indicate by striking through the words, if any, to be deleted from the current rule and by underlining the words, if any, to be added to the current rule.
+(1) The petition must be in writing and must be submitted to the project opened under paragraph (2) of this subsection.
+The petition must include a brief explanation of the rule, each reason the new or amended rule should be adopted, the statutory authority for such a rule or amendment, and complete proposed text for the rule.
+The proposed text for the rule must indicate by striking through the words, if any, to be deleted from the current rule and by underlining the words, if any, to be added to the current rule.
+A suggested new rule or rule amendment that does not comply with each of the requirements of this section, including any rulemaking suggestion made in a contested case proceeding, will be construed as a policy recommendation and will not be processed as a formal rulemaking petition.

+(2) Each calendar year, commission staff will open a general project for petitions for rulemaking and post the control number on the commission’s website.

+(3) Commission staff may file a memo in the general project opened under paragraph (2) of this subsection establishing a deadline for interested persons to file comments in response to the petition for rulemaking or designating a new control number for the submission of comments.
+Commission staff may relocate any relevant filings from the general control number to the new project.
+If commission staff does not file a memo under this paragraph, comments on a petition for rulemaking may be filed in the general project and the deadline for submitting comments on the petition is 21 days after the date the petition is filed.

-(2) Upon receipt of a petition for rulemaking, the commission shall submit a notice for publication in the "In Addition" section of the Texas Register.
-The notice shall include a summary of the petition, the name of the individual, organization or entity that submitted the petition, and notification that a copy of the petition will be available for review and copying in the commission's central records.
-Comments on the petition shall be due 21 days from the date of publication of the notice.
-Failure to publish a notice of a petition for rulemaking in the Texas Register shall not invalidate any commission action on the petition for rulemaking.()(3) Within 60 days after submission of a petition that fully complies with the requirements of paragraph (1) of this subsection, the commission shall either deny the petition in writing, stating its reasons for the denial, or initiate a rulemaking proceeding.
+(4)() Within 60 days after submission of a petition that fully complies with the requirements of paragraph (1) of this subsection, the commission will either deny the petition in writing, stating its reasons for the denial, or initiate a rulemaking proceeding.

 (b) Commission Initiated Rulemaking.
 The commission may initiate rulemaking proceedings on its own motion.
-Nothing in this section shall preclude the commission general counsel or commission staff from consideration or development of new rules or amendments to existing rules without express direction from the commission.
+Nothing in this section precludes commission staff from consideration or development of new rules or amendments to existing rules, including hosting workshops or publishing questions or draft rules language for comment, without express direction from the commission.

 §22.282.
 Notice and Public Participation in Rulemaking Procedures.